Consumer medicine information

 Treatment initiation.

-It is recommended that patients to be treated with Haldol Decanoate be treated initially with oral haloperidol to exclude the possibility of severe unexpected sensitivity to haloperidol.
+It is recommended that patients to be treated with Haldol Decanoate must be treated initially with oral haloperidol to exclude the possibility of severe unexpected sensitivity to haloperidol.

 Haldol Decanoate should be administered with caution to: